Unique Links: Linton County Club

-LINTON, N.D. - Just off Highway 13 you'll find the Linton County Club.
+Just off Highway 13 you'll find the Linton County Club.

 "The course was planned back in the 60's and founded by a good group of guys who had a plan as you can see as we go around the course.
 There are pine trees all around making tight alleys which have been a staple of the course and the community and enjoyed by the community ever since."
 Said Linton County Club Groundskeeper Pat Gerving.

-At the Linton Country club the signature hole is hole number three and it is the longest hole here in North Dakota and it is 581 yards to the middle of the green from the tips of the golf course.
+At the Linton Country Club the signature hole is hole number three, and it is the longest hole here in North Dakota, and it is 581 yards to the middle of the green from the tips of the golf course.

 "It is a big dog leg to the right and you have to carry that about 260 and you've than got a tough second shot into an elevated green with both sides covered with pine trees. and it is quite the challenge for everyone," said Gerving.